 In addition, for people who own assets that are priced in a particular currency, like property, high inflation might be a good thing.
 It increases the price of their assets, which they can then sell at a higher rate.

 People with a fixed-rate mortgage will effectively have their debt reduced during periods where inflation rises unexpectedly.

-Finding a savings account that does this is an awesome start!
-However, even if you do find an account with a rate of interest that's actually greater than inflation, it is very likely that your returns will still be relatively marginal.
+Finding a savings account or Cash ISA that does this is an awesome start, though it’s likely your returns will still be relatively marginal.

-This is why savers with any significant amount tucked away will often look to an ISA, or an investment in stocks and bonds, as possible ways to potentially increase their returns over the long-term 🌱
+Savers with any significant amount tucked away will often look to a Stocks & Shares ISA as possible way to increase their returns over the long-term 🌱